YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 * Desc:
 >Helena is exceedingly good against bosses and merely alright everywhere else.
-While the power of her debuff is unparalled, it's hard to make sure she will proc when you need her to - either because the enemy has died already or there's no worthy targets on the screen, as tends to happen on mob nodes, or because it just won't proc due to bad luck; only boss fights tend to drag on for long enough to guarantee her debuff will proc and get some use.
+While the power of her debuff is unparalleled, it's hard to make sure she will proc when you need her to - either because the enemy has died already or there's no worthy targets on the screen, as tends to happen on mob nodes, or because it just won't proc due to bad luck; only boss fights tend to drag on for long enough to guarantee her debuff will proc and get some use.

 ![CL](https://azurlane.koumakan.jp/w/images/f/fc/PhoenixChibi.png "USS Phoenix") - **[USS Phoenix](https://azurlane.koumakan.jp/Phoenix)**
 * Skill: